Museum of early consumer electronics and 1st achievements

 The Monterey was manufactured by Chaparral Industries in California but Steve Chilver

-in the UK was, at the time, a consultant engineer for Chaparral.
+in the UK was, at the time, was a consultant engineer for Chaparral.
 He then became the

 authorised importer forming his own business SCT Ltd. and he then designed, developed

-and manufactured all of the software and hardware enhancements that made the Monterey
+and manufactured all of the software and hardware enhancements which made the Monterey

 the worlds best motorised satellite receiver.
 The SCT Monterey also takes the title